 Bentley raised eyebrows at the 2015 Frankfurt Auto Show when it introduced the all-new Bentayga, its first-ever off-roader.
 It was a controversial model.
 Purists accepted it, haters stopped howling, and the Bentayga now stands out as Bentley’s most popular model in key markets like the United States and China.
-Former sister company and current arch-enemy Rolls-Royce has entered the final stage of developing its own SUV to compete in the same ring with the Bentayga.
+Former sister company and current arch-enemy Rolls-Royce has finally revealed its own SUV to compete in the same ring with the Bentayga.

 Bentley designed the Bentayga to go off the beaten path, a claim Digital Trends has verified on several occasions.
 Rolls-Royce predicts the Cullinan will simply be an all-terrain vehicle, not a full-on off-roader capable of following a Jeep Wrangler on the grueling Rubicon Trail.
 In spite of that, the BMW-owned carmaker boldly claims the soft-roader will be better than its Bentley-badged competitor in every way.

 “The Bentley SUV is clearly the No. 2; Rolls-Royce is the best in the world and will be when our model arrives.
 We will bring a great new car, and an authentic Rolls Royce into the market,” promised company CEO Torsten Müller-Ötvös shortly after the Bentayga made its official debut.
 That’s fighting talk, and we can’t wait to see the two ultra-posh off-roaders duke it out.

 The Rolls-Royce Cullinan will arrive in showrooms late this year or early next year with a price tag starting at $325,000.
 When it lands, it will compete in the same segment as the aforementioned Bentayga and the recently introduced Lamborghini Urus.
 It will later face competition from the Aston Martin Varekai, a model we expect to see before the end of next year.